 Fleas and flea control products

 Some cats are not only hypersensitive to flea bites, but also to the products that treat fleas.
 If you see particularly itchy hindquarters, especially around the tail, your cat may be allergic to fleas.
-Reactions to fleas and their medication usually present as skin problems.
+Reactions to fleas and flea medication usually present as skin problems.

 Cats can be sensitive to fabrics containing wool or nylon, as well as rubber and plastic materials, which will most likely present as skin issues.
+If you notice acne on your cat’s chin, try switching your plastic food bowls to glass or stainless steel.

-Allergy Symptoms in Cats
+Allergy symptoms in cats

 Just like in people, allergies can manifest in multiple ways.
 Most commonly, no matter the source of the allergy (something eaten, a bug bite, something inhaled), your cat will present with skin problems.

 Depending on the symptoms your cat presents, your vet may be able to make a pretty good diagnosis upon your first visit.
 You'll be able to get started on the prescribed treatment, and see how it goes.
-Allergies can be a moving target and may require several attempts before finding the ideal combination of treatments to relieve your cat's symptoms while keeping him clear-headed and side-effect-free.
+Allergies can be a moving target and may require several attempts before finding the ideal combination of treatments to relieve your cat's symptoms while keeping him clear-headed and side effect-free.
 Moreover, your cat's allergies may be seasonal, so at certain times of the year, one thing works, and at another, a different treatment is required.

 To diagnose allergies more precisely and treat them more effectively, your vet may perform bloodwork and intradermal allergy testing.
 Intradermal testing involves injecting potential allergenic substances into the skin and gauging the reaction (don't worry: your kitty is sedated for the procedure, so pain is minimized).
 It's similar to the series of pricks humans get during allergy testing.
 Or, your vet may work with you on eliminating potential allergens from the environment to systematically isolate the source of your cat's allergies.
 Once your vet has a clear idea of the source of your cat's allergies, he or she can develop a treatment plan.